 11:45 am Book Discussion – Our current book discussion is on the book No Time to Lose by Pema Chodron.
 The book can

 Periodically on Saturdays as announced in the KTC Weekly Email Schedule:

 (Quiet Sitting/Walking) Meditation

 We participate in several group meditation practices that involve chanting (in Tibetan), visualization, repetition of mantras, and prayers.
 By studying and practicing sadhanas, practitioners attain deeper states of meditation, and gain greater insight and wisdom.
-The Chenrezig/Amitaba Sadhana focusses on developing compassion and wisdom, while the Medicien Buddha sadhana focusses on developing healing energy.
+The Chenrezig/Amitaba Sadhana focuses on developing compassion and wisdom, while the Medicine Buddha Sadhana focusses on developing healing energy.

-People of all background and faith traditions are welcome to join us for our Saturday programs.
+People of all backgrounds and faith traditions are welcome to join us for our Saturday programs.
 Our meditation programs are open to all and free of charge.
 (The Medicine Buddha practice is geared for those who have taken refuge in Buddhism.
-However, visitors wishing to learn about and experience the sadhana may quietly attend or meditate during the practice.)
+However, visitors wishing to learn about and experience the Sadhana may quietly attend or meditate during the practice.)